-In Alien VS Predator 2 during the first mission of the Alien campaign as a Facehugger, as you crawl around the facility in search of a host the NPCs will often talk to each other of one particularly lonely and lazy co-worker.
+- In Alien VS Predator 2 during the first mission of the Alien campaign as a Facehugger, as you crawl around the facility in search of a host the NPCs will often talk to each other of one particularly lonely and lazy co-worker.
 Of course he ends up being the one you chest-burst out of.

-The chatter that humans make during the Predator campaign is especially funny when you're invisible and right behind them.
+- The chatter that humans make during the Predator campaign is especially funny when you're invisible and right behind them.

-Final Fantasy VI has several scenes showing Empire soldiers talking amongst themselves hinting about the true nature of Leo (noble soldier) and Kefka (complete whackjob).
+- Final Fantasy VI has several scenes showing Empire soldiers talking amongst themselves hinting about the true nature of Leo (noble soldier) and Kefka (complete whackjob).

-Velvet Assassin features extensive mook chatter as a way to humanize the Nazi soldiers and show that they are real people.
+- Velvet Assassin features extensive mook chatter as a way to humanize the Nazi soldiers and show that they are real people.
 They would spend their time discussing the nature of heroism, how some of their friends are going through a rough time, their girlfriends, the newest model of the U-boat, history of art, among other more banal topics.
-It has the effect of making the player character (an Allies spy) always cruelest/most evil person in the room as you murder every one of them.
+It has the effect of making the player character (an Allied spy) always cruelest/most evil person in the room as you murder every one of them.

-Tomb Raider Legend is much more rewarding if you stop to listen to some enemies.
+- Tomb Raider Legend is much more rewarding if you stop to listen to some enemies.
 Definitely stop to listen to the two guys in Bolivia.

-In The Elder Scrolls III Morrowind, it is possible to initiate conversation if the player gets close enough undetected to certain hostile creatures that would otherwise attack on sight.
+- In The Elder Scrolls III: Morrowind, it is possible to initiate conversation if the player gets close enough undetected to certain hostile creatures that would otherwise attack on sight.
 Most, like the corprus monsters, just babble incoherently, but some of the stronger ones, such as the ash vampires, have some amusing chatter - among other things, inviting the player for a drink before the fight (from which you actually gain a bottle of the rare Dagoth brandy)!

-If you like to sneak around in The Elder Scrolls IV Oblivion, be prepared to hear the line "I better cut down on the ale.
+- If you like to sneak around in The Elder Scrolls IV: Oblivion, be prepared to hear the line "I better cut down on the ale.
 Starting to see things, I am," quite often.
 It's atmospheric the first time you hear it, but after the tenth one starts to wonder if all the humanoid enemies are just really sozzled.
 It gets even sillier when it is said by a blind monk — that monk must really be getting into the ale, then!

-"Stop right there, criminal scum!"
+- "Stop right there, criminal scum!"

-"I saw a mudcrab the other day."
+- "I saw a mudcrab the other day."
 "Nasty creatures, I avoid them when I can!" - to the point where discussing mudcrabs is considered a stock response to everything amongst the Elder Scrolls community.

-Bethesda upped the ante somewhat in The Elder Scrolls V Skyrim.
+- Bethesda upped the ante somewhat in The Elder Scrolls V: Skyrim.
 In addition to enemies who mutter random things to themselves, certain dungeons have fully scripted NPC interactions.
 One memorable one is a pair of necromancers bickering about how every time they raise a zombie, it comes back stupider.

-In Fallout 3 (based on the Oblivion engine, explaining a lot), if you should sweep your eyes past a locked container or look at it for more than one nanosecond, expect whoever owns it to exclaim "YES THAT'S LOCKED AND YES I CAN SEE YOU EYEING IT".
+- In Fallout 3 (based on the Oblivion engine, explaining a lot), if you should sweep your eyes past a locked container or look at it for more than one nanosecond, expect whoever owns it to exclaim "YES THAT'S LOCKED AND YES I CAN SEE YOU EYEING IT".

-Or, "That's locked for a reason."
+- Or, "That's locked for a reason."
 Or something along the lines of "You'd better not do what I think you're about to."
 And looking at anything, like an item in a shop, gets you a similar, annoyed reaction.

-Sentient enemies will most often speak if you hide from them, but they know you're there.
+- Sentient enemies will most often speak if you hide from them, but they know you're there.
 Raiders will call you a "fucking pussy" and Super Mutants will scream, "NO USE HIDING!
 I CAN SMELL YOUR FEAR!"